natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/VL%20Py%C3%B6rremyrsky.md

 {{Specs-Avia-Armour}}
 <!-- ''Examine the survivability of the aircraft.
 Note how vulnerable the structure is and how secure the pilot is, whether the fuel tanks are armoured, etc. Describe the armour, if there is any, and also mention the vulnerability of other critical aircraft systems.'' -->

 This aircraft, having only one spar in each wing along with its water coolant system, is not a hugely durable aircraft - though it's not fragile either.
-The combined 20mm of spaced amour behind the pilot is fairly effective for protection but a lack of any frontal armour makes the Pyörremyrsky very vulnerable in head ons or in bomber hunting.
+The combined 20 mm of spaced armour behind the pilot is fairly effective for protection but a lack of any frontal armour makes the Pyörremyrsky very vulnerable in head-ons or in bomber hunting.

 * 10 mm Steel - Pilot's seat
 * 10 mm Steel - Behind pilot